mozilla/ff-tool/README.md

 **NOTE:** ff-tool requires you have Python 2.7 (not Python 3.x) and virtualenv installed.
 Windows users must have Cygwin installed.
 If using Cygwin, you must run it as administrator.

-1. right click on c:\cygwin64\cygwin.bat
+1. Right click on c:\cygwin64\cygwin.bat
-2. run as administrator
+2. Run as administrator

-NOTE: you will also need to run the Cygwin setup file to install a number of modules including: gcc, make, curl, pycrypto, python2, python-dev, etc.
+**NOTE:** You will also need to run the Cygwin setup file to install a number of modules including: gcc, make, curl, pycrypto, python2, python-dev, etc.

 ### Build
 ```sh